Curated OER

 Extra Word Worksheet 1: ESL

-In this ESL extra words worksheet, students read 8 sentences and find the unneeded words.
+In this ESL extra words instructional activity, students read 8 sentences and find the unneeded words.
 Students cross out the word that does not belong.

 Curated OER